-Court tosses life sentence in case of baby cut from womb
+North Dakota court overturns life term in cut from womb case

 FARGO, N.D.
-(AP) - The North Dakota Supreme Court has thrown out a life sentence for a man convicted of conspiring to kidnap a baby that his girlfriend had cut from their neighbor’s body.
+(AP) - The North Dakota Supreme Court has thrown out the life sentence given to a man whose girlfriend cut the baby from the womb of an unsuspecting neighbor.

+William Hoehn, of Fargo, pleaded guilty to conspiracy to commit kidnapping in the August 2017 attack on Savanna Greywind, who died of her injuries but whose baby survived.
+He entered the plea before a jury acquitted him of conspiracy to commit murder.

-A jury last year found William Hoehn, of Fargo, guilty for his role in the August 2017 death of Savanna Greywind.
-That came after Hoehn’s girlfriend, Brooke Crews, admitted that she sliced Greywind’s baby from her womb.
+Hoehn’s girlfriend, Brooke Crews, admitted that she sliced Greywind’s baby from her womb.

-Hoehn had faced a maximum 21 years behind bars, but state Judge Tom Olson granted prosecutors’ request to label Hoehn a dangerous offender, enhancing his maximum sentence to life with the possibility of parole.
+Hoehn had faced a maximum 21 years behind bars, but Judge Tom Olson granted prosecutors’ request to label Hoehn a dangerous offender, enhancing his maximum sentence to life with the possibility of parole.

-The Supreme Court said in a ruling released Thursday that Hoehn should not have been received that designation and ordered that Hoehn receive a new sentence.
+The state Supreme Court ruled Thursday that Hoehn shouldn’t have received that designation and ordered that he be resentenced.

 Sign up for Daily Newsletters

-Note: This story has been corrected to reflect that Hoehn pleaded guilty to the kidnapping conspiracy charge and wasn’t convicted of it by a jury.